funjack/launchcontrol/contrib/blender/README.md

 Tips
 ----

+Generic Blender things:

+- The key `g` is the shortcut for grab, to move stuff around, while moving stuff around press `x` or `y` to lock horizontal or vertical axis (handy if you want to increase some values)
+- With the mouse in the graph editor the keys `[` and `]` will select all keyframes (inserted points) before or after the current frame
+- With the mouse in the graph editor the `b` key will allow you to drag a box to select stuff
+- `Up arrow` and `Down arrow` will move between keyframes (inserted points)

 When scripting, keep in mind that the Launch can only move up and down.
 That means the next position is **relative** to the previous one.
 This works great